matfantinel/fantinel.dev/src/routes/(blog-article)/old/github-copilot-thoughts/+page.md

 <Image
   src="/images/posts/github-copilot-thoughts/copilot-settings.png"
-  alt="Screenshot of a GitHub Copilot settings displayed the option to block suggestions from public code."
+  alt="Screenshot of a GitHub Copilot settings displaying the option to block suggestions from public code."
 />

 ## Is it worth the price?